satra/NiPyPe-Paper/nipype_paper.rst

 GitHub\ :sup:``[5] <#ftnt5>`_`\ ) in an online community.
 The current version of the source code together with complete history is accessible to everyone.
 Discussions between developers and design decisions are done on an open access mailing list.
-Such setup encourages a broader community of developers to join the project and allows sharing of the development resources (effort, money, information and time).
+This setup encourages a broader community of developers to join the project and allows sharing of the development resources (effort, money, information and time).